nulib-ds/NU-ARTHIST329/content/create_storymap.md

 Select the "Design" button on the top of the ribbon to choose your design template for your StoryMap.

 Click on each of the Cover designs - choose your favorite!
-You can always change your selection if it's no longer your vibe.
+You can always change your selection later if it's no longer your vibe.

 Next, select your "Theme" template.
-Again, click around, and select the "Featured themes gallery" for even more options.
+Click on the "Featured themes gallery" for even more options.

 Add your title, short introduction, and cover image or video.